Moira Gibb

 Dame Moira Margaret Gibb DBE (née Bogan; born April 1950) is a British public servant and social work adviser.
-After qualifying as a social worker, she worked in the London boroughs of Ealing, Kensington and Chelsea, and Camden, where she served as the chief executive of Camden London Borough Council from 2003 to 2011.
+After qualifying as a social worker, she worked for the London boroughs of Ealing, Kensington and Chelsea, and Camden, where she served as the chief executive of Camden London Borough Council from 2003 to 2011.
 Gibb served as a Civil Service commissioner from 2012 to 2016, and chaired the boards of City Lit and Skills for Care until 2022.
 She led a serious case review into safeguarding at Southbank International School, and into the Church of England's response to the case of Peter Ball.

 Early life and education

 Moira Margaret Bogan was born in April 1950 in Scotland to James Bogan and Catherine Bogan (née McTaggart).
 She studied engineering for two years at the University of Glasgow before changing course and studying English, French and psychology, graduating with an undergraduate Master of Arts degree.
 She later studied at the University of Edinburgh, graduating with a Certificate of Qualification in Social Work, and gained a Post Qualification Certificate in Child Care at Newcastle University.